CanDIG/clinical_ETL_code/README.md

 --manifest: Path to a manifest file describing the mapping
 ```
-Issues caused by invalid jsonschema requirements will throw exceptions: these must be addressed before validation can be completed.
-Issues caused by failed conditions in the MoH model will be listed in the output.
+The output will report errors and warnings separately.
+Jsonschema validation failures and other data mismatches will be listed as errors, while fields that are conditionally required as part of the MoH model but are missing will be reported as warnings.

 <!-- # NOTE: the following sections have not been updated for current versions.